Publication - OI

 Prerequisites for multilateral engagement

 A robust, qualitative definition of multilateralism – contrary to a purely quantitative one – emphasizes the importance of social components as underpinnings for the creation, and, even more importantly, the functioning of multilateral negotiations.
-Reciprocity, meaning “the practice of exchanging things with others for mutual benefit” may be compatible with Donald Trump’s transactionist outlook on politics but also reveal potential incompatibilities with zero-sum conceptions of gains.
+Reciprocity, meaning “the practice of exchanging things with others for mutual benefits” may be compatible with Donald Trump’s transactional outlook on politics but also reveals potential incompatibilities with zero-sum conceptions of gains.
 His nearly obsessive focus on relative gains, even in cases with longstanding strategic partners like South Korea, is a case in point.

-Equality, defined as “being equal in rights, status, advantages” relies on a minimalist egalitarian conception of individuals and states and a common vision of their equal moral worth as legitimate participants in negotiations and decisions.
+Equality, defined as being equal in rights, status, advantages relies on a minimalist egalitarian conception of individuals and states and a common vision of their equal moral worth as legitimate participants in negotiations and decisions.
 This notion of equality requires a cosmopolitan outlook on international relations and the acceptance that laws should apply equally to all participating parties.
-Donald Trump has clearly shown, in words and deeds, a disregard for established rules, that rules do not matter and that breaking them when advantageous is positively evaluated as being smarter than others.
+Donald Trump has clearly shown, in words and deeds, a disregard for established rules and that breaking them when advantageous is positively evaluated as being smarter than others.

 Inclusion involves not merely inviting participants to negotiations and debates but also actively engaging with them, which necessitates a certain tolerance for differences and willingness to avoid ostracizing states and groups.
 While one could concede that Donald Trump’s commitment to engage in negotiations with even the most infamous authoritarian leaders is a form of integration, his willingness to engage with weaker or more moderate leaders on equal terms appears less pronounced.